Spinal Cord Injuries

 - Spinal Arthropathies

-There is a lot of exciting research being done on SCI therapies, including new medications, using the patient’s own white blood cells (macrophages), and transplantation of amniotic or embryonic cells into the injured area.
-While these treatments are not yet available for the treatment of SCI patients, the progress that is being made gives hope to those with SCI and their families.
-You may qualify to participate in research studies on experimental spinal cord injury treatments.
-Also, read about stem cell research into spinal cord injury treatments.
+Scientists are engaged in exciting research to develop SCI therapies, including new medications, using the patient’s own white blood cells (macrophages), and transplantation of amniotic or embryonic cells into the injured area.
+While these treatments are not yet available for the treatment of SCI patients, on-going progress gives hope to those with SCI and their families.

 Life expectancy is lower for SCI patients.
 A lot of deaths happen in the first year as the body struggles to adjust.
 For people who get past the first year, life expectancy averages 90% that of the non-SCI patients.
-The most common causes of death are respiratory conditions, followed by cardiovascular illnesses.
-Injuries above the T6 level are often complicated by “autonomic dysreflexia” This condition usually appears within a year of the injury and causes many cardiovascular problems
+The most common causes of death are respiratory ailments and cardiovascular illnesses.
+Injuries above the T6 level are often complicated by autonomic dysreflexia.
+This condition usually appears within a year of the injury and causes many cardiovascular problems.

-High-up spinal code injuries end up causing respiratory problems.
-Impaired cough makes if difficult to remove lung secretions so patients are also at increased risk for pneumonia.
-Pulmonary embolism is a blockage of the main artery of the lung and blood clots in the veins are common.
+High-up spinal cord injuries cause respiratory problems.
+Impaired cough makes it difficult to discharge lung secretions so patients are at increased risk for pneumonia.
+Pulmonary embolism - caused by a blood clot in the main artery of the lung - is very dangerous and unfortunately common.
 Neurogenic bladder means the SCI patient has trouble storing and discharging urine.

-About 30% of spinal cord injuries are "incomplete" and the patient may have movement capabilities below the injury point.
-The most common type of incomplete SCI is central cord syndrome, Many people with this syndrome can walk with some competance.
+About 30% of spinal cord injuries are incomplete and the patient may have movement capabilities below the injury point.
+The most common type of incomplete SCI is central cord syndrome, Many people with this syndrome can walk with some competence.

 Osteoporosis in SCI patients